 Prerequisite: None

-The course goal is developing students’ knowledge and understanding of important concepts in chemistry.
+This course goal is developing students’ knowledge and understanding of important concepts in chemistry.
 The course also aims at introducing students to various general applications of chemistry.
 General Chemistry course presents the fundamentals of certain topics in general and organic chemistry.
-This course includes atomic and electronic structure, periodic properties, type of bonds, Molecular Orbital Theory, and hybridization.
-It is also covers some important areas in organic chemistry, which include aliphatic and aromatic hydrocarbons.
+This course includes atomic and electronic structure, Quantum mechanics, periodic properties, type of bonds, naming of ionic and covalent compounds, Lewis theory, Hybridization and Molecular Orbital Theory.
+It is also covers some important areas in organic chemistry, which include all functional groups of organic compounds, as well as sources, physical properties, nomenclature and reactions of aliphatic hydrocarbons, Carbonyl compounds, Carboxylic acids and Amines.

 Prerequisite: None